sustech-topology/TopCap/README.md

 The following corresponds to results in Fig. 3 of machine learning topological features.
 Sections are organised according to the flowchart in Fig. 3e.

 The folder `supplements` includes supplementary files for this project.
-This part corresponds to section 2.1.3 of the paper.

-- The `results` folder contains ROC, and AUC for machine learning, as well birthtime, lifetime of consonants.
+- The `results` folder contains ROC and AUC from machine learning (Fig. 3a–b) as well as birth time and lifetime of consonants (Fig. 3c–d).

 #### Deriving phonetic data from natural speech